Ah, the mighty casserole. The idea of it just brings back cozy memories of childhood. Made well, a casserole is proof that you are loved.

 Not only can this chicken-and-rice casserole be made ahead and frozen, it's a comforting way to get both small and big kids to eat all their vegetables.
 When it comes to weeknight suppers, it doesn't get much easier than this dish.

 "This is one of those recipes that when you're in a rush, it's a one-pot wonder," chef Curtis Stone told TODAY Food.

 Lightly frying cooked penne in oil creates a slightly crispy texture that keeps the pasta from becoming mushy in this Mexican-inspired chicken casserole that's made with smoky chipotle sauce and lots of melted cheese.

 "This recipe can do it all," chef Francis Anthony told TODAY Food.
 "It's great for game day, potlucks, an easy weeknight dinner, a kid-friendly meal ... you name it!
 It's a great go-to when you need something quick, comforting and flavorful."

-Not all casseroles are exciting, but "with the right ingredients, and lots of color and ooey, gooey creaminess, you can really revamp them," Food Network star Giada de Laurentiis told TODAY Food.
-Here, she layers penne coated in pesto sauce, ground turkey, marinara sauce and lots and lots of cheese.
+Not all casseroles are exciting, but "with the right ingredients, and lots of color and ooey, gooey creaminess, you can really revamp them," Food Network star Giada de Laurentiis said.
+Here, she layers penne coated in pesto sauce, ground turkey, marinara sauce with lots of cheese.

 It's another Giada classic!
-But this time she's layers grilled and sauteed vegetables with creamy bechamel sauce, sprinkled on a mixture of mozzarella and Parmesan cheese, then baked the casserole until the top is golden brown and forms a crust.
+But this time she layers grilled and sautéed vegetables with creamy bechamel sauce, sprinkles on a mixture of mozzarella and Parmesan cheeses, then bakes the casserole until the top is golden brown and forms a crust.